-For the 6th Annual Conversation with the Constitution, Dr. Christopher Phillips will lead and moderate the discussion on the powers of the Electoral College; the goal is for all participants to come away with a better understanding of the Constitution and an enhanced appreciation of how our government works.
+For the 7th Annual Conversation with the Constitution, Dr. Christopher Phillips will lead and moderate the discussion about Article Two, Executive Branch; the goal is for all participants to come away with a better understanding of the Constitution and an enhanced appreciation of how our government works.

 To keep this program FREE for students and adults we need your help!

 Tax deductible sponsorships provide essential funding that will ensure the continuation of A Conversation with the Constitution series and support the expansion of the Constitution Café program at schools throughout the city.